sifedine01/restaurant-ordering-system/README.md

-# 🍴 online-food-ordering
+# 🍴 restaurant-ordering-system

 ## 📌 Overview
-The **online-food-ordering** is a web-based application that allows customers to place their orders directly from a digital menu.
+The **restaurant-ordering-system** is a web-based application that allows customers to place their orders directly from a digital menu.
 It was inspired by real restaurant workflows and designed to simplify the ordering process for both customers and staff.

 ## ✨ Features